 Grievance Hearing Request Form

 What is a grievance hearing?
 A grievance hearing is a meeting between a property owner and the town assessor to appeal the property assessment.
 While a grievance hearing is a legal process the intent of the hearing is to provide dialog between the assessor and the property owner to discover any inaccuracies or potential flaws with the assessment.
 This can include but is not limited to: physical measurements, qualitative and quantitative information, as well as areas that are subject to interpretation of a buyer.
-Interpretation of a buyer could include the lack of functionality or flow of a dwellings design, negative view scape influence, or any other factor within or outside a properties boundaries that may impact the value.
+Interpretation of a buyer could include the lack of functionality or flow of a dwellings design, negative view space influence, or any other factor within or outside a properties boundaries that may impact the value.

 It is important for the property owner to bring as much information as possible, such as pictures or other related documents which will help the assessor individualize an assessment.